|

 - The Eight Greatest Misconceptions about Data Warehousing

-- Differences in Data Modeling for True Data Resource and Data Warehouse
+- Differences in Data Modeling for True Data Resource vs. Data Warehouse

 - Three Data Model Continuity